siakamansaly/Professional_Blog_PHP/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: FeatureRequest
+name: Feature request
 about: Suggest an idea for this project
 title: ''
-labels: bug, enhancement, question
+labels: ''
 assignees: ''

 ---